-Changed in version 2.4: Prior to version 2.4 Weblate didn't properly use Django static files framework and the setup was more complex.
+Changed in version 2.4: Prior to version 2.4, Weblate didn't properly use the Django static files framework and the setup was more complex.

-Django needs to collect its static files to a single directory.
+Django needs to collect its static files in a single directory.
 To do so, execute ./manage.py collectstatic --noinput.
-This will copy the static files into directory specified by STATIC_ROOT setting (this defaults to static directory inside DATA_DIR).
+This will copy the static files into a directory specified by the STATIC_ROOT setting (this defaults to a static directory inside DATA_DIR).

-It is recommended to serve static files directly by your web server, you should use that for following paths:
+It is recommended to serve static files directly from your web server, you should use that for the following paths:

-/static/ Serves static files for Weblate and admin interface (from defined by STATIC_ROOT).
+/static/ Serves static files for Weblate and the admin interface (from defined by STATIC_ROOT).

-/media/ Used for user media uploads (eg. screenshots).
+/media/ Used for user media uploads (e.g. screenshots).

-/favicon.ico Should be rewritten to rewrite rule to serve / static/favicon.ico
+/favicon.ico Should be rewritten to rewrite a rule to serve /static/favicon.ico

-/robots.txt Should be rewritten to rewrite rule to serve /static/robots.txt
+/robots.txt Should be rewritten to rewrite a rule to serve /static/robots.txt